Sydney with Kids: 12 Top Things to Do

 Official site: http://www.sydneytowereye.com.au/

-6. Climb or Cruise by the Sydney Harbor Bridge
+6. Climb or Cruise by the Sydney Harbour Bridge

-A trip to Sydney isn't complete without a close-up view of the Sydney Harbour Bridge, one of the city's icons.
-A great way to see this 134-meter-high engineering feat with young kids is to hop aboard a ferry from Circular Quay to Manly, Mosman, or Taronga Zoo and view the bridge from the harbor.
+A trip to Sydney with kids isn't complete without a close-up view of the Sydney Harbour Bridge from the water.
+Hop aboard a ferry from Circular Quay to Manly, Mosman, or Taronga Zoo to view the 134-meter-high bridge from the harbor.

-Catching a ferry from Luna Park or McMahons Point takes you directly beneath the bridge, and for a more historical experience, you can also hop aboard an 1850s-style tall ship.
+This is a great excursion for budding photographers.
+Catching a ferry from Luna Park or McMahons Point takes you directly beneath the bridge for close-up views.
+For a more historical experience, you can also hop aboard an 1850s-style tall ship.

 7. Join a Junior Tour of the Opera House

-When children think of Sydney, no doubt the Opera House comes to mind, but a visit here doesn't have to be all about the adults.
+When children think of Sydney, no doubt the Opera House comes to mind.
+But a visit to the Sydney Opera House doesn't have to be all about the adults.
 The venue hosts a fantastic kids program, with performances such as Storytime Ballet, children's musicals, and toddler-friendly shows.

 Family packages are also available during school holidays and include a junior tour, discounted show tickets, and lunch at one of the family-friendly restaurants here.